 Due to the flexibility provided, a hybrid format was used to solicit public input and comment.
-The hybrid format is a more inclusive option that resulted in greater participation in Board of Directors meetings (and other meetings) than an in-person only format.
-Feedback at a public hearing led to development of a program to address leaded water lines for income-eligible households, which will be funded during the upcoming program year.
+The hybrid format is a more inclusive option that resulted in greater participation in Board of Directors meetings - and other meetings - than an in-person only format.

-Flyers were distributed to various community nonprofits and social service groups including the Continuum of Care, Manchester Community Services Council, the libraries, the housing authority, and all current sub-recipient organizations.
+Flyers were distributed to various community nonprofits and social service groups including the Continuum of Care, Manchester Community Services Council, the housing authority, and all current sub-recipient organizations.
 Information about public meetings was shared on all town social media platforms, the town calendar, in Manchester Matters emails and on the Town website.
 Ads were placed in the regional newspaper, the Journal Inquirer, in an effort to notify additional residents of opportunities to make comments and share their opinions.
 The two public hearings were held at different times of day to accommodate various schedules.

 Information and an application packet were distributed to department heads and members of the Board of Directors to encourage submission of funding applications based upon resident proposals and requests.
 Application information was discussed with member organizations of the CoC and the MCSC network, and all were encouraged to submit applications to support eligible endeavors.
 Our Citizen Participation Plan outlines agencies to be notified when application materials are available; all such agencies received information.
+The application was also posted on the town website to simplify access for any parties.

 The Planning department ran public notices outlining the Town Manager's funding recommendations and, later, the Board of Directors' Proposed Annual Action Plan.
 The Board of Directors also ran public notices for their June and July meetings that included public hearings on both versions of the Plan.
 At the June meeting, Board members and the public were presented with the Town Manager's funding recommendations and were offered the opportunity to ask questions and provide comments.
 The June and July Board meetings were held as hybrid meetings, thereby accommodating residents who wanted to attend in-person as well as those who preferred to participate online.
-The Town continues efforts to overcome the numerous challenges to the public participation process brought about by the pandemic and various other barriers.
+The Town continues efforts to overcome barriers to the public participation process.
 The goal was to remain flexible and provide numerous opportunities and avenues for the public to participate and we succeeded in doing that.